 As a result, LTCM's highly leveraged investments started to crumble.
 By the end of August 1998, it lost 50% of the value of its capital investments.
 Since so many banks and pension funds had invested in LTCM, its problems threatened to push most of them to near bankruptcy.

-In September, Bear Stearns dealt the final death blow.
-The investment bank managed all LTCM's bond and derivatives settlements.
+In September, Bear Stearns dealt the death blow.
+The investment bank managed all of LTCM's bond and derivatives settlements.
 It called in a $500 million payment.
 Bear Stearns was afraid it would lose all its considerable investments.
 LTCM had been out of compliance with its banking agreements for three months.

-To save the U.S. banking system, the Federal Reserve Bank of New York President William McDonough convinced 15 banks to bail out LTCM.
-They spend $3.5 billion in return for a 90 percent ownership of the fund.
+To save the U.S. banking system, the Federal Reserve Bank of New York President William McDonough convinced 14 banks to bail out LTCM.
+They spent $3.5 billion in return for a 90% ownership of the fund.

 Pros and Cons